madanakash/linux-basics-and-commands/README.md

 # Linux Essentials

 A structured and beginner-friendly repository covering essential Linux commands and shell scripting concepts required for DevOps Engineering.
-This serves as your foundational learning + a reference guide for interviews and real-world DevOps tasks.
+This serves as your foundational learning + real-world DevOps tasks.

 ---